-The cross is made from local dolerite stone, in 2 pieces, with a wheel-head cros joined to a shaft with a mortise and tenon joint.
+The cross is made from local dolerite stone, in 2 pieces, with a wheel-head cross joined to a shaft with a mortise and tenon joint.
 The shaft tapers towards the top and has a stepped base.
 On the front of the shaft is inscribed the Latin letters H/AN/.EH, the meaning of which is unclear.
 On the reverse are the letters DNS, probably an abbreviation for the Latin Dominus, or Lord.

-A local tradition clings to the cross; every year on 7 April, the feast day of St Brynach, the villagers would gather at the cross, and wait until the first cuckoo of the year would arrive back from Africa, land atop the cross, and sing to announce the coming of Spring.
+A local tradition clings to the cross; every year on 7 April, the feast day of St Brynach, the villagers would gather at the cross, and wait until the first cuckoo of the year would arrive back from Africa, land atop the cross, and sing to announce the coming of spring.

 A short walk uphill from the church leads you to the remains of Nevern Castle, a motte and bailey fortification begun by the Welsh but captured and rebuilt by the Norman lord Robert FitzMartin in the early 12th century.

 The castle is interesting, but there is another sacred site in Nevern that deserves special mention.
 Nevern was on the pilgrimage route from Holywell to St. David's, and pilgrims would stop and rest here by the River Nyfer, and say prayers before continuing their journey.
-You can see a Pilgrim's cross carved into an exposed rock face, and under that is a small stone carved with an incised cross symbol.
+You can see a pilgrim's cross carved into an exposed rock face, and under that is a small stone carved with an incised cross symbol.